-The statements of activities include change in net assets before loss on foreign currency exchange and investment income as the performance indicator.
-Changes in unrestricted net assets which are excluded from the performance indicator include net assets released from restrictions.
+The statement of activities includes change in net assets before loss on foreign currency exchange and investment income as the performance indicator.
+Changes in net assets without donor restrictions, which are excluded from the performance indicator, include net assets released from restrictions.